 Google: Don’t Be Evil

-Google abandoned their “Don’t Be Evil” mantra a long time ago, when it was clear their way forward was significantly evil.
-Internally, Google has treated their employees with the same disregard that they’ve shown their customer’s privacy.
-For women, Black, and Latino employees, it’s been even worse.
+Google abandoned their “Don’t Be Evil” mantra a long time ago.
+Perhaps because it was clear their way forward was significantly evil.
+Internally, Google has allegedly treated their employees with the same disregard that they’ve shown their customer’s privacy.
+For women, Black, and Latino employees, it’s reportedly been even worse.

 Like a parasite or virus, Google has woven its way into every aspect of our lives.
 From their ads to their data, search engines and shopping.
 Living a Google-free life is almost impossible.
 Still, where there are alternatives to Google, consider using them.
 Ecosia or DuckDuckGo for web searches.
 Apple Maps or OpenStreetMaps instead of Google Maps.
 Apple Pay instead of Google Pay. iOS instead of Android.
 Vimeo instead of YouTube.
 Where you can find alternatives, take them.

-Google has a longstanding history of silencing marginalized voices.
-They’ve tried to keep people quiet, push victims of sexual harassment into forced arbitration, and they’ve retaliated against whistleblowers and critics.
+According to those hurt by the company, Google has a longstanding history of silencing marginalized voices.
+They’ve apparently tried to keep people quiet, push victims of sexual harassment into forced arbitration, and they’ve retaliated against whistleblowers and critics.
 It’s bad enough that the National Labor Relations Bord is investigating Google for unlawful surveillance, interrogation, or suspension of workers.
-Recently, Google has done more work to silence marginalized voices than innovate.
-They’re charging forward, knowing they’re doing wrong, but not considering it because, so far, it’s been profitable.

 “I’ve seen how my expertise has been completely dismissed.
 But now there’s an additional layer saying any privileged person can decide that they don’t want your paper out with zero conversation.”